saa-ts-dacs/dacs/part_II/chapter_12/2_types_of_related_entity.md

 **12.2.1** Indicate by codes or text whether the related entity is a corporate body, a person, or a family.

 Minnesota.
-Dept. of Game and Fish (e_ntity described in archival authority record_)
+Dept. of Game and Fish (_entity described in archival authority record_)

 Minnesota.
 Division of Game and Fish (_related entity_)